 The COB is employing plague mitigation for the conservation of prairie dogs in the Boulder Valley.
 Hence, the overall plague management strategy is to reduce the risk of catastrophic population decline or epizootics by treating a recovery reservoir of prairie dog colonies.
 This recovery reservoir of active colonies would have some protection if an epizootic moved through the system.
-Those individuals that have some protection against plague will remain on the landscape and serve as an anchor to help repopulate the area.
-The spatial distribution of the prairie dog colonies to serve as a recovery reservoir will be a consideration on an annual basis.
-The number of acres of prairie dog colony to receive plague intervention is based on historic data and experience with past population recoveries.
+Those individuals that have some protection against plague will be more likely to remain on the landscape and serve as an anchor to help repopulate the area.
+This plan provides guidance to treat a recovery reservoir of 250 acres of active prairie dog colonies on an annual basis with Sylvatic Plague Vaccine (SPV).